yusekiya/mac_setup/README.md

 - Install vscode

-    - Install `Settings Sync`
+    - Enable builtin `Settings Sync`

-      Access token and Gist id is in my Dropbox
+      Sign in with GitHub account

     - Run the `Shell Command: Install 'code' command in PATH`